Fake news hinders Africa's fight against COVID | DW | 31.12.2021

 In Kenya, spreading misinformation and hate comments online has been a criminal offense since 2018, with the threat of a fine and jail time.

-Fact checker Shiundu also advised social network users to be vigilant and check every message for credibility.
-Hopefully, the work of these fact-checkers should provide people with the right information to aid the fight against the pandemic.
+Shiundu also advised social network users to be vigilant and check every message for credibility.
+The work of fact-checkers could just provide people with the right information to aid the fight against the pandemic.

 Jan-Philipp Scholz contributed to this article.